 - A 240V high-capacity charger.

 - Up to 25 miles of range per hour of charging, depending on the adapter capacity.
-I’ve seen 4kW L2 chargers, which add under 16 miles per hour of charging.
+My home charger is a 7.7 kW charger, which adds about that.
+I’ve seen public 4kW L2 chargers, which add under 16 miles per hour of charging.

-- L2 is the most common charger I’ve seen on the road.
+- L2 is the most common type of charger I’ve seen on the road.

 - You can have an L2 charger installed at your home, and a dedicated 240V circuit, so you can fully charge your empty Bolt overnight.